| Criticisms & Covid-19 Email From: William Gibbons Jr

 personally who got the disease.
 That makes it feel closer, and bigger.

 But here is another chart to keep things in perspective.
+The world population grows at a rate faster than

 one person per second, so I am not even bringing that into play here.